jwanglab/fusilli/README.md

 For this tutorial, let's look at sample with a known fusion, ETV6::RUNX1, determined through conventional clinical testing.
 ETV6::RUNX1 results from a balanced translocation between chromosomes 12 and 21 (t(12;21)(p13;q22)).

-The sample PAF we will be using is located at `??`.
+The sample PAF we will be using is located at `./sample_data/ETV6_RUNX1.paf` within this repo.

 After installing FUSILLI, change your directory to the cloned github repository and run the below:

 ```
-python fusilli.py -p ??.paf
+python fusilli.py -p ./sample_data/ETV6_RUNX1.paf
 ```

 FUSILLI will start processing the PAF file and show a progress bar as the PAF file is analyzed.